-How to take a long exposure with iPhone
+How to take long exposure Photos on iPhone

 Table of Contents:

-- What's the problem with long exposure photography on iPhone?
+- How to take a long exposure on iPhone?

-- Recommended tripods for taking a long exposure photo on iPhone
+- Answers to frequently asked questions about taking a long exposure with iPhone

 - Seven long exposure photography ideas to try with your iPhone

 Usually, when you take a photo, the iPhone camera app uses a fast shutter speed that's measured in fractions of a second, e.g., 1/100 second.

 To take a long exposure photo on iPhone and to blur the moving subject, you'd have to use a notably slower shutter speed and keep the shutter open for several seconds.
 The problem is that the iPhone's shutter speed is limited to one second, and even third-party camera apps can't overcome this limitation.